adritasharma/Kubernetes_GettingStarted/README.md

 A virtual ‘slice’ of a cluster where we can provision resources, organise objects and deploy applications inside the cluster.

-control plane in Kubernetes?
-The control plane manages the worker nodes and the Pods in the cluster.

 **Deployment**

 Creating instances if our container.
 Control plane schedules, monitors and restart instances